rescript-association/rescript-lang.org/README.md

 ## Run Tests

+### Markdown Codeblock Tests

 We try to verify our code examples inside markdown files as much as possible.
 Currently we are using `scripts/test-examples.js` to test all our example codeblocks (those blocks marked with `re examples`).

-After writing documentation, make sure to run this code before submitting a PR:
+After writing documentation, this is how you can run your codeblock tests:

 ```
 # Tests all files